mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Saturday, 29 March 2025

-- The average temperature today is 2.99˚C,
+- The average temperature today is 3.67˚C,
-- With highs of 3.32˚C and lows of 2.6˚C,
+- With highs of 4.43˚C and lows of 2.51˚C,
-- It may feel like 1.89˚C with scattered clouds
+- It may feel like 3.67˚C with overcast clouds
-- The wind speed is 1.34m/s and visibility is 10000m
+- The wind speed is 0.89m/s and visibility is 10000m
-- The pressure is 1021hPa and humidity is 84%
+- The pressure is 1022hPa and humidity is 85%
 - The sun will rise at 05:49 and set at 18:36

 <!-- weather_marker ends -->